Developing RESILIENCE – Individual (Part 1)

 2. SELF-DIRECTEDNESS

-As mentioned in “Resilience – Personality“, this trait is crucial to successfully managing all sorts of problems.
-It means that the person is their own motivator, instead of being pushed around by other people’s needs & wishes.
-It’s the opposite of co-dependence.
+In “Resilience – Personality“, this trait is identified as crucial to successfully managing all sorts of problems.
+It means the person is their own motivator, not pushed around by other people’s needs & wishes.
+It’s the opposite of co-dependence, which comes from violation of our deepest values causes guilt, shame & anxiety.

-This character trait can only be applied to adults.
+✅ Being self-directed is only about adults.
 By definition, children are directed by others, but healthy parents teach them to develop this quality, so they can eventually function both autonomously & inter-dependently with others.
-This eliminates the need for the compulsive, all-encompassing “Harm-Avoidance” of most ACoAs.
+This eliminates the need for the compulsive, constant “Harm-Avoidance” of most ACoAs.

 Naturally, appropriate harm-avoidance is part of being resilient – the wisdom of staying away from PPT that drain energy & have little or nothing to give back.
 At the same time resilient people (Rs) do not assume everyone & everything are potentially ‘dangerous’ to their well-being.
 They trust their own observations & intuition to distinguish safe from unsafe.

-In order to have self- directedness, Rs would have had to grow up with a consistent sense of efficacy – the experience of having an effect on their environment, starting with their parents.
-As children —
+PREPARED : In order to already have self-directedness, Rs would have had to grow up with a consistent sense of efficacy – the actual experience of having an effect on their environment (not just in fantasy), starting with parents.
+As children, it meant that —

-— it also does not mean being left to their own devices to figure things out without guidance or supervision
+✧ they were not left to their own devices to figure things out without guidance or supervision

-• It does mean that THEIR needs & dreams were heard & provided, whenever possible – instead of being forced to ignore & suppress them
+• It would mean THEIR needs were heard & provided, whenever possible – instead of having to ignore & suppress them.

-It means they were listened to when they were unhappy (comforted & validated), had a legitimate need ($ for school), a problem to be solved (a school bully), a passionate desire (for karate or piano lessons)…. without being ignored, shamed or punished
+• It would mean they were listened to when unhappy (comforted & validated), had a legitimate need ($ for school), a problem to be solved (a school bully), a passionate desire (for karate or piano lessons)…. without being ignored, shamed or punished.

-• It does mean that the adults paid attention & responded well when the child objected to how they were being treated, or pushed in a direction that ‘isn’t me’
+• It would mean that the adults paid attention & responded well when the child objected to how they were being treated, or pushed in a direction that ‘isn’t me’

-• It does mean the children were supported in exploring their own interests, as well as encouraged to expand their talents & dreams a little beyond their comfort
+• It would mean the children were supported in exploring their own interests, as well as encouraged to expand their talents & dreams a little beyond their comfort

-Adults with some or all of these benefits become their own motivator, instead of having to rely on everyone else to tell them what to be & do – ‘a strong sense of ownership over their fate’.
-Self-directedness means having a gut-knowledge that they’re in charge of their choices & actions, empowered to be the best they can in the circumstances, & so never need to see themselves as victims
+Adults with some or all of these early benefits became their own motivator, instead of having to rely on everyone else to tell them what to be & do – “a strong sense of ownership over their fate”.
+Self-directedness means having a gut-knowledge of their choices & actions, empowered to be the best they can in the circumstances, & so never need to see themselves as victims.

 Self-Regulation (re.
 Actions)

-Self-focused Rs are able to wholeheartedly give their attention to small tasks or big goals, without worrying about what others think or want – while taking into account possible consequences to self & others.
+✧ They’re able to focus attention on small tasks or big goals, without obsessing about what others think or want – while also taking into account possible consequences to self & others.

 NEXT: Resilience – individual #2